+919355608010 [email protected]

 Procedure of Percutaneous Nephrolithotomy (PCNL)

-• Incision: The surgeon makes a small incision in the back, between the ribs and the hip, to access the kidney.
+3. Incision: The surgeon makes a small incision (about 1 cm) in the skin on the lower back, usually just below the ribcage.
+This incision allows access to the kidney.

 Require Assistance?